XiekangZhang/everything_about_CICDCT/terraform/README.md

 - you can add sensitive option into your _output_ definition, which redact the sensitive information to print out in console.

+## Provisioners

+- you can use provisioners to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
+- provisioners could make your configuration less predictable and harder to manager.
+For more complex scenarios, consider using tools like Packer to pre-bake your image or using configuration management tools (Ansible, Chef, Puppet) invoked by a provisioner or cloud-init

+## use cases

+### create google compute engine resources and upload my own script.sh and trigger it daily